GenCellAgent: Generalizable, Training-Free Cellular Image Segmentation via Large Language Model Agents: Prompts

 For summarizer tool, this is the summarize tool only used in the final to generate the report, please using following format:

-{{ "thought": "Your detailed reasoning about what to do next", "action": {{ "name": "summarizer", "reason": "Explanation of why you chose this tool", "input": {{ "save_dir": "<insert the save_directory provided in the query>", "process_text": "<insert the prompt_image_path and prompt_mask_path in the query and previous reasoning steps and observations from the history>", }} }} }}
+{{ "thought": "Your detailed reasoning about what to do next", "action": {{ "name": "summarizer", "reason": "Explanation of why you chose this tool", "input": {{ "save_dir": "<insert the save_directory provided in the query>" }} }} }}

-For humancorrection tool, this is the human correction tool to correct the outputs of segmentation tools, please using following format:

-{{ "thought": "Your detailed reasoning about what to do next", "action": {{ "name": "humancorrection", "reason": "Explanation of why you chose this tool", "input": {{ "image_path": "<insert the image_path provided in the query>", "mask_path": "<use the mask path after segment_mask_path if correcting the output of imagesegmentation; use the mask path after seggpt_mask_path if correcting oneshotsegmentation; use the mask path after MitoNet_mask_path if correcting MitoNet;>" "save_path":"<insert the save_directory provided in the query>" }} }} }}

 If you have enough information to answer the query: {{ "thought": "Your final reasoning process", "answer": "Your comprehensive answer to the query" }}